 - There is an ecosystem of great accessories designed to work with the iPad.

 - Apple's iPadOS is stable and easy to use, especially if you already have an iPhone.

-- If you've got a Mac you can use an iPad as a second screen, provided you update the Mac to macOS Big Sur (when it launches), or Catalina.
+- If you've got a Mac you can use an iPad as a second screen, provided you are runing Big Sur or Catalina, or, when it lauches, Monteray.

 How to get an iPad student discount

 If you're still thinking that the price of an iPad is a little more than you want to spend, here's some good news: you don't have to pay full price at all.

 Apple offers a student discount via its Apple UK Education Store or Apple's US Education Store.
 Sign up with details of your student status and course, and prove your identity.
 We explain how to do this in our article How to get an Apple student discount.

 If you can't get a student discount that doesn't mean you won't be able to get money off a new iPad.
 Read our round up of best iPad deals.